pv/packages-keep/README.md

 packages-keep
 =============

-Maintain apt's manually-installed status by keeping a separate configuration file /etc/apt/packages.keep.
+Maintain apt's (the package manager in Debian Linux) manually-installed status by keeping a separate configuration file /etc/apt/packages.keep.

 This tries to address the following problems in `apt-get autoremove`: